 This was probably our favorite area at Blizzard Beach along with Purple Slopes.
 This area has a zip line, inner tube slides, iceberg crossing and other various small slides that runoff into deeper water.
 This area is tons of fun.
 There is no height requirement for any of the attractions – in fact, it’s just the opposite.
 Kids have to be under a certain age or height to participate.

 Even our little 2 year old was able to play on the zipline.
 She was nuts over it.
 Her first time down she went without a life jacket.
 The height of the zipline made her plunge fairly deep into the water, which was a bit startling for her, and for the lifeguard.
 We’ve discovered over the past 6 1/2 years that little swimmers make lifeguards very nervous.
-He jumped into the water after her.
-He was just about to say she couldn’t do it again, when he heard her exclaim “Let’s go again!” the second her mouth was clear of water.
+He jumped into the water after her., but she came up before he got to her.
+He was just about to say she couldn’t do it again, when he heard her exclaim “Let’s go again!”
 He said ok, but as long as she wore a life jacket.
 All our children loved doing the zip line (also called the Tbar).

 The inner tube raft slides in this area are short, but very fun.
 They weave their way down the short incline and end in the shallow water.
 They are smooth and offer a small thrill.
 The other slides in this area are quick and offer fun getting from one side to the other.

 The last fun attraction at Blizzard Beach was the iceberg crossing.
 Large floating icebergs, tethered to the bottom of the pool provided a path from one side of the pool to another.
 Because they were constantly moving they were a fun challenge for all our children to attempt to cross, especially the baby.
 She has to do a lot of waiting around at the theme parks so she loved having a day where she could participate in just about everything.